arun1104/casestudy/README.md

-# casestudy
+# Microservice interaction using Message Queue
-A case study of Hotel booking scenario.
+Domain : A case study of Hotel booking scenario.

 ## Technology stack